why Delta Air Lines Inc. [DAL] is a Good Choice for Investors After New Price Target of $50.94

-Delta Air Lines Inc. [NYSE: DAL] price plunged by -0.85 percent to reach at -$0.33.
+Delta Air Lines Inc. [NYSE: DAL] gained 0.15% on the last trading session, reaching $39.64 price per share at the time.
 The company report on January 13, 2023 that Delta Air Lines Announces December Quarter and Full Year 2022 Profit.

 Sponsored